Using limθ→0 sin θ / θ = 1Find the limits in Exercises 23–46.limθ... | Channels for Pearson+

 Limit of a Function

 The limit of a function describes the behavior of the function as the input approaches a particular value.
 In calculus, understanding limits is crucial for analyzing the continuity and differentiability of functions.
-For the given problem, evaluating the limit as θ approaches 0 is essential to determine the behavior of the expression sin θ cot 2θ.
+For the given problem, evaluating the limit as θ approaches 0 is essential to determine the behavior of the expression (1 − cos θ) / sin 2θ.

 Recommended video: